trmid/Urchin/README.md

 # Urchin
-A light-weight 3D renderer for JavaScript using HTML Canvas 2D
+A lightweight 3D renderer for JavaScript using HTML Canvas 2D